-We are more than happy to annouce that member of our group – PhD student Gavrielle Untracht – won 3MT competition last week.
+We are more than happy to annouce that a member of our group – PhD student Gavrielle Untracht – won the 3MT competition last week.
 She competed against 26 other students and will represent UWA during national finals in Queensland in October.
 Congratulations Gavrielle.

 Congratulations to Philip Wijesinghe for the completion and submission of his PhD thesis.
 We wish him every success after this long journey of hard work and perseverance.
 Philip Wijesinghe holding his congratulatory gift.